 So why bother?

-Even if you achieve improvements in range of motion, they won’t hold because your central nervous system will rightly consider these changes unsafe as you have no muscular control of them.
+Even if you achieve improvements in range of motion, they won’t hold because your central nervous system will rightly consider these changes unsafe as you have no control of them.

 Injury rehab protocols don’t work.